Manually Importing Your Bank Transactions

 If needed, you can void each transaction even after you have recorded it.
 While on the Transactions Summary page, click “Void” at the end of the row and confirm the void.

-You can also edit, void, or delete this transaction from the Activity by Account report.
-Click the three lined icon under the Details column, and choose your action.
+You can also edit, void, or delete this transaction from the General Ledger report.
+Click the gear icon at the end of the activity, and choose your action.